 Signage throughout the building is provided in tactile and/or Braille formats.
 Front-of-House staff and volunteers can also provide assistance on site.

 There is accessible reserved seating for wheelchairs and scooters.
-Please reserve an accessible seat with the Grand Theatre Box office when you purchase your ticket.
+Please reserve an accessible seat with Kingston Grand Theatre Box office when you purchase your ticket.
 Companions and caregivers can be seated next to the individual they are accompanying in the accessible viewing area.
 These tickets are available on a first-come, first-served basis.
 If space permits, more than one companion can sit beside the scooter or wheelchair.
-Please note that tickets in the accessible viewing area are always sold at the lowest price point and only available through the Box office, not online.
+Please note that tickets in the accessible viewing area are always sold at the lowest price point and only available through the box office, not online.

 Staff will be posted at all theatre doors to assist patrons during the performance.
 Two courtesy manual wheelchairs are available for your use at the Regina Rosen Auditorium and Baby Grand Theatres.